sillelien/dollar/dollar-docs/src/main/resources/pages/scripting.md

 ####Map Block

 Finally we have the map block, when an map block is evaluated the result is the aggregation  of the parts from top to bottom into a map.
-The map block starts and finishes with the `{` `}` braces, however each part is seperated by a `,` not a `;` or *newline*
+The map block starts and finishes with the `{` `}` braces, however each part is seperated by a `,` not a `;` or *newline* .
+The default behaviour of a map block is virtually useless, it takes the string value and makes it the key and keeps the original value as the value to be paired with that key.

 ```dollar